How Much Does HVAC Cost in Houston, TX?

 What warranty should I expect from a hvac contractor?

-A reputable HVAC contractor in Houston should offer a warranty on their work, including parts and labor.
-A standard warranty may last from 1 to 5 years, depending on the contractor and the type of equipment installed.
-Be sure to ask about warranty details and what's covered before hiring a contractor.
+A reputable HVAC contractor in Houston, TX should offer a warranty on their work, typically covering parts and labor for a certain period, usually 1-5 years.
+The warranty may also include a guarantee on the system's performance and efficiency.
+Be sure to ask about the warranty and its terms before hiring a contractor.

 What's the best time of year for hvac in Houston?